 1. What is Special Assets?

-There are several reasons why a company can fall out of compliance with its lender.
+A company can fall out of compliance with its lender for several reasons.
 The most common reason is that key company metrics, such as Debt Service Coverage Ratio (DSCR) or revenues, no longer meet required thresholds.

 Companies that fall out of compliance are usually transitioned to the Special Assets department.
 A transition to the Special Assets department marks an important change in your relationship with the lender.
 It indicates the lender considers your company a risky client.

 The Special Assets department is in charge of handling loans that are out of compliance.
-They have three objectives:
+Special Assets has three objectives:

 - Minimize losses